Commercial Waste Egham — Complaints Procedure

 Escalation and independent review

-Replacement bin being delivered to a commercial property If a complainant is not satisfied with the outcome they may request escalation within the provider's internal hierarchy for a secondary review.
+A young man with dark hair, wearing a light grey long-sleeved shirt and grey trousers, is seen disposing of a clear plastic bottle into a white recycling bin with a red lid, positioned outdoors against a brick wall.
+The recycling bin features the standard recycling symbol and is part of a pair of waste containers, with the other bin situated to its right, partially visible, and possibly designated for general waste.
+The setting appears to be an urban or suburban area, likely near a commercial or residential property, with the scene suggesting waste management or rubbish disposal services relevant to Egham.
+The lighting indicates a daytime environment with natural light illuminating the scene, emphasizing the textures of the brick wall, the smooth surfaces of the bins, and the casual attire of the individual engaging in rubbish disposal.
+If a complainant is not satisfied with the outcome they may request escalation within the provider's internal hierarchy for a secondary review.
 An escalation triggers a senior review of the original findings and proposed remedy.
 For commercial disputes that cannot be resolved internally, information will be provided on external dispute resolution options or the appropriate regulatory bodies that oversee waste management compliance, without substituting for contractual dispute resolution clauses.

 Record keeping, confidentiality and continuous improvement